 U.S. immigration law requires that all international students on F-1 student visas maintain full-time enrollment.
-To be considered full time, undergraduate students must be registered for a minimum of 12 credits.
+To be considered full-time, undergraduate students must be registered for a minimum of 12 credits.
 Graduate students must be registered for a minimum of 9 credits to be considered full time.

 Students with F-1 visas who take less than a full course load may become out of status and risk penalties by the United States Citizenship and Immigration Services (USCIS), up to and including deportation.

 If you have been attending WSU for two consecutive semesters (Fall and Spring), you are eligible for summer vacation.
-You will not be required to enroll full-time during summer semester in this case.
+You will not be required to enroll full-time during the summer semester in this case.